CredentialEngine/Schema-Development/Rubrics/readme.md

 ## Rubrics

-This folder is for materials for the proposal to include Rebrics in CTDL-ASN.
+This folder is for materials for the proposal to include Rubrics in CTDL-ASN.

 ### Backgroud Docs & Folders:
 - Issue [#530](https://github.com/CredentialEngine/Schema-Development/issues/530).